aaronottinger/hott.github.io/README.md

 Here, I'm going to talk a little about the purpose of this site.
 If you're not sure **why** you're doing this project, be sure to read the **Context and Purpose** section of the prompt for this assignment.

+By discussing the purpose of this site (showcasing your artifact), it might be a good to **briefly** state the purpose of your adaptation and its intended audience.
+You could certainly have individual sections devoted to each of these, and chances are, you'll come back to purpose and audience when you discuss the "outcomes," "rhetorical significance," or "impact" towards the end.

 # Why Aldus Manutius?
+^^^Subject headings will help you organize your essay.
+Feel free to borrow headings from this model or make variations based on them.

 Here, I'm going answer why I've selected this particular print for my project.
 Of course, for you, it could be a print, a particular material, written text, or something else.
 Whatever you adapt is up to you.
 What's really important though is **why** you're adapting it.
 This might also be a good place to include an image or a sample of the text you're adapting.
 See mine below.